 COVID-19 W.Va. | Two additional deaths reported

-DHHR has confirmed the deaths of an 83-year old male from Mercer County and an 83-year old male from Wyoming County.
+Since the last update, DHHR has confirmed the deaths of a 72-year old female from Kanawha County and a 93-year old male from Mercer County.

-“Vaccines are safe and effective,” said Bill J. Crouch, DHHR Cabinet Secretary.
-“If you are eligible, I am asking you to do your part to end further deaths from the pandemic by scheduling a COVID vaccine.”

-Right now, 64 percent of the eligible population in West Virginia has received at least one dose of the COVID-19 vaccine.
-53 percent is fully vaccinated.

 West Virginians 12 years and older are eligible for a COVID-19 vaccine.
 To learn more about the vaccine, or to find a vaccine site near you, visit vaccinate.wv.gov or call 1-833-734-0965.
 West Virginians ages 12 and older who have had at least one dose of the COVID-19 vaccine can register for the Do it for Babydog: Save a life, Change your life vaccine sweepstakes by visiting doitforbabydog.wv.gov.